On independent sets in random graphs: Approaching the distribution

 \subsection{The planted model}

 The main results of this paper deal with properties of `typical' independents sets of a given size in a random graph, i.e., the probability distribution $\cU_k(n,m)$.
-In the theory of random discrete structures often the conceptual difficulty of analyzing a probability distribution is closely linked to the computational difficulty of sampling from that distribution (e.g., \cite[Chapter~9]{janson}).
-This could suggest that analyzing $\cU_k(n,m)$ is a formidable task, because for $k>(1+\eps)n\ln(d)/d$ there is no efficient procedure known for finding an independent set of size $k$ in a random graph $G(n,m)$, let alone for sampling one at random.
+In the theory of random discrete structures often the conceptual difficulty of analysing a probability distribution is closely linked to the computational difficulty of sampling from that distribution (e.g., \cite[Chapter~9]{janson}).
+This could suggest that analysing $\cU_k(n,m)$ is a formidable task, because for $k>(1+\eps)n\ln(d)/d$ there is no efficient procedure known for finding an independent set of size $k$ in a random graph $G(n,m)$, let alone for sampling one at random.
 In effect, we do not know of an efficient method for sampling from $\cU_k(n,m)$.

-To get around this problem, we are going to `approximate' the distribution $\cU_k(n,m)$ by another distribution $\cP_k(n,m)$ on $\Lambda_k(n,m)$, the so-called planted model, that is easy to sample from.
+To get around this problem, we are going to `approximate' the distribution $\cU_k(n,m)$ by another distribution $\cP_k(n,m)$ on the set $\Lambda_k(n,m)$ of graph/independent set pairs, the so-called planted model, which is easy to sample from.
 This distribution is induced by the following experiment: \begin{quote} Choose a subset $\sigma\subset\brk n$ of size $k$ uniformly at random.\\ Choose a graph $G$ with $m$ edges \emph{in which $\sigma$ is an independent set} uniformly at random.\\ Output the pair $(G, \sigma)$. \end{quote} In other words, the probability assigned to a given pair $(G_0,\sigma_0)\in\Lambda_k(n,m)$ is

 i.e., $\cP_k(n,m)$ is nothing but the uniform distribution on $\Lambda_k(n,m)$.
-The key result that allows us to study the distribution $\cU_k(n,m)$ is the following
+The key result that allows us to study the distribution $\cU_k(n,m)$ is the following.